If I could go time travelling I’d want to visit the advertising executives from the 1960s and show them the John Lewis Christmas ads.

 Telling your story shouldn’t be a chronological biography of the business.
 It should be about focussing attention on what sets you apart.

-For many businesses – creative media, start-ups and artisans especially – your staff are your brand.
+For many businesses – creative media, start-ups and artisans especially – your staff may be your brand.
 Their personalities, skills and quirks form the DNA of who you are and what you make, and as such are the ideal aspect to showcase, allowing the audience to connect and create a feeling of community.

 To find out how Second Draft could tell your story, GET IN TOUCH: email@example.com